insightfuls/minimalist-async-di/README.md

 * the `specifier` is the name of bean to register, or a special specifier (see [Specifiers](#specifiers) below)
 * the `creator` (see [Creators](#creators) below) specifies how to create the bean
 * the dependencies are bean names or injectors (see [Injectors](#injectors) below)
+* can also be used to replace an existing registration (prior to the bean being created)

 `container.get(name)`
 * gets the bean named `name` asynchronously (returns a promise to the bean)